republik/plattform/src/templates/Editorial/docs.md

 `createEditorialSchema` take an optional options object with follow keys:

-- `TitelBlockHeadline`, the title react component
+- `TitleBlockHeadline`, the title react component
 - `documentEditorOptions`, forward options to the document editor module
 - `titleBlockAppend`, append React elements—e.g. share icons—to the title block